-Notice of Annual Meeting of Shareholders
+Notice of Annual and Special Meeting of Shareholders

-NOTICE IS HEREBY GIVEN that the annual meeting of shareholders of Stella-Jones Inc. (the "Corporation") will be held at the Ritz-Carlton Montreal, 1228 Sherbrooke St. West, Montréal, Quebec Canada, on Thursday, April 28, 2016, at 10:00 a.m.
+NOTICE IS HEREBY GIVEN that the annual and special meeting of shareholders of Stella-Jones Inc. (the "Corporation") will be held at the Hotel Omni Mont-Royal, 1050 Sherbrooke Street West, Montréal, Québec Canada, on Thursday, May 4, 2017, at 10:00 a.m.
 (Montréal time), for the purposes of:

-- 1. receiving the management report and the consolidated financial statements of the Corporation for the financial year ended December 31, 2015, as well as the independent auditor's report thereon; - 2. electing directors; - 3. appointing auditors and authorizing the directors to fix their remuneration; and - 4. transacting such other business as may properly be brought before the meeting.
+- 1. receiving the management report and the consolidated financial statements of the Corporation for the financial year ended December 31, 2016, as well as the independent auditor's report thereon; - 2. electing directors; - 3. appointing auditors and authorizing the directors to fix their remuneration; - 4. considering, and if deemed advisable, adopting a special resolution, the complete text of which is annexed hereto as Appendix "A", to amend the Corporation's Articles of Amalgamation in order to increase the minimum and maximum number of directors of the Corporation from between one and 10 to between three and 12; and - 5. transacting such other business as may properly be brought before the meeting.